Mergifyio/mergify/doc/source/examples.rst

 This tweak is useful when you want Mergify to merge only data files which can be validated by the script, linter, etc.

-The below sample merges only if ``data.json`` changed and if the pul requests passes Circle CI's validation tests:
+The below sample merges only if ``data.json`` changed and if the pull request passes Circle CI's validation tests:

 .. code-block:: yaml